Diamond Jubilee Concert

 As the Prince’s speech came to an end, fireworks came with the Queen lit the final beacon on The Mall, and then everyone enjoyed a magnificent fireworks display and projections on the Buckingham Palace.
 Overall, it was an unforgettable performance, and a fitting tribute for the Queen who has been an epitome of duty for the past 60 years.

-Tagged Celebrities, Concert, Elizabeth II, Elizabeth II's Diamond Jubilee, Fashion, Music, The Prince of Wales.
+Tagged Celebrities, Concert, Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Fashion, Music, The Prince of Wales.